 Where some DPAs considered that the matter may give rise to legal liability or was complex, they requested that the enquiry be made in writing.
 The data suggests that a telephone advice line leads to less liability concerns than an email advice line.

-In terms of a formal disclaimer, DPAs were broadly divided with some providing one either on the website or at the end of the email correspondence or as routine during the call, while others did not.
+In terms of a formal disclaimer when responding to queries, DPAs were broadly divided with some providing one either on the website or at the end of the email correspondence or as routine during the call, while others did not.
 For most DPAs without a formal disclaimer, it was unclear whether the DPA chose this route deliberately or simply by omission.
 One DPA did however offer the rationale for deliberately omitting a formal disclaimer by telephone on the grounds that it would undermine the advice given by the organisation.

-Finally, a couple of DPAs pointed to national law and the GDPR recitals which they considered to distinguish between legally binding decisions of DPAs and non-binding opinions of DPAs.
+Finally, a couple of DPAs (e.g., Slovenian and ??) pointed to national law and the GDPR recitals which they considered to distinguish between legally binding decisions of DPAs and non-binding opinions of DPAs.
 In this case, the advice service was considered an opinion and therefore not binding, presumably relying on Recital 143 .

 7.4.
 Other DPA resources